 - I can’t link to it for copyright reasons, but there is an unofficial live album that contains all of the audio tracks in the video that can be found by running a web search for “Taylor Swift Reputation Live Album”- I’m mentioning it here because it is another way to avoid strobe lights from the original video

-- Audio description can be played simultaneously with subtitles, but the audio description track will not show up in the subtitles/captions.
+- Audio description can be played simultaneously with subtitles, but the audio description track itself is not captioned.

 - Want to see another example of audio description used for Taylor Swift’s music?
 Check out Creating Audio Description for Music Videos With YouDescribe